Canary7725/Website_Vulnarability_Crawler/README.md

   3. unsecured HTTP headers and logs any issues found.

 --Steps to Run the Code--

 Clone the repo into your local device.
-Switch to prject directory.
-Execute python app.py.
+Switch to project directory.

+Execute python app.py

 Enter url of the desired website and wait for the crawler to finish.

 The program limits the vulnerabilities check to a few functionalities but is scalable for future enhancements which may include furhter checks like Input validation, SSL/TLS configuration checks, Information disclosure detection.